zzyzhangziyu/VirtualMachineObfuscationPoC/README.md

 <img src="doc/5.png" height="300">

 ## Compiler
 The *nasm* as compiler is used for compilation a code.
-Remember to include the *vm.inc* file with definitions of opcodes in your written programs.
+Remember to include the *vm.inc* file with definitions of opcodes in your programs.
 Additionally, at the beginning of the code should be included magic number *0x566d*.
-An example program is shown below.
+An example program for virtual machine below.

 ```nasm
 %include "vm.inc"   ; Or full path to this file!